-DATA: It can be any unprocessed fact, value, text, sound or picture that is not being interpreted and analyzed.
-Data is the most important part of all Data Analytics, Machine Learning, Artificial Intelligence.
-Without data, we can’t train any model and all modern research and automation will go vain.
+DATA: It can be any unprocessed fact, value, text, sound, or picture that is not being interpreted and analyzed.
+Data is the most important part of all Data Analytics, Machine Learning, and Artificial Intelligence.
+Without data, we can’t train any model and all modern research and automation will go in vain.
 Big Enterprises are spending lots of money just to gather as much certain data as possible.

 Example: Why did Facebook acquire WhatsApp by paying a huge price of $19 billion?

 - Training Data: The part of data we use to train our model.
-This is the data which your model actually sees(both input and output) and learn from.
+This is the data that your model actually sees(both input and output) and learns from.

-- Validation Data: The part of data which is used to do a frequent evaluation of model, fit on training dataset along with improving involved hyperparameters (initially set parameters before the model begins learning).
-This data plays it’s part when the model is actually training.
+- Validation Data: The part of data that is used to do a frequent evaluation of the model, fit on the training dataset along with improving involved hyperparameters (initially set parameters before the model begins learning).
+This data plays its part when the model is actually training.

 Consider an example:

 There’s a Shopping Mart Owner who conducted a survey for which he has a long list of questions and answers that he had asked from the customers, this list of questions and answers is DATA.
-Now every time when he want to infer anything and can’t just go through each and every question of thousands of customers to find something relevant as it would be time-consuming and not helpful.
-In order to reduce this overhead and time wastage and to make work easier, data is manipulated through software, calculations, graphs etc. as per own convenience, this inference from manipulated data is Information.
-So, Data is must for Information.
-Now Knowledge has its role in differentiating between two individuals having same information.
-Knowledge is actually not a technical content but is linked to human thought process.
+Now every time when he wants to infer anything and can’t just go through each and every question of thousands of customers to find something relevant as it would be time-consuming and not helpful.
+In order to reduce this overhead and time wastage and to make work easier, data is manipulated through software, calculations, graphs, etc. as per your own convenience, this inference from manipulated data is Information.
+So, Data is a must for Information.
+Now Knowledge has its role in differentiating between two individuals having the same information.
+Knowledge is actually not technical content but is linked to the human thought process.

 Properties of Data –

 - Volume: Scale of Data.
-With growing world population and technology at exposure, huge data is being generated each and every millisecond.
+With the growing world population and technology at exposure, huge data is being generated each and every millisecond.

-- Value: Meaningfulness of data in terms of information which researchers can infer from it.
+- Value: Meaningfulness of data in terms of information that researchers can infer from it.

 Some facts about Data: